Chipmunk Basic

 Chipmunk Basic is a freeware interpreter for the BASIC programming language maintained by Ron Nicholson.

-Chipmunk basic was originally developed for the Macintosh and has been ported to Linux and Microsoft Windows.
-The "windowed" Macintosh version includes a wide variety of graphics drawing commands.
+Chipmunk basic was originally developed for the Macintosh and publicly released in 1992.
+It has been ported to Linux and Windows.
+The "windowed" Mac version includes agraphics drawing commands.
 It also has object-oriented capabilities.

-The current version of Chipmunk Basic (and its spinoff products for Palm OS, cBasPad and HotPaw BASIC) was based on a public domain, Pascal implementation by David Gillespie.
+The current version of Chipmunk Basic (and its spinoff products for Palm OS, cBasPad and HotPaw BASIC) is based on a public domain, Pascal implementation by David Gillespie.

 In January 2015, a Cocoa version was released that may lack features from the older Carbon-based OS X port.
-The most recent release is Version 1.368.2118, published Aug 31, 2019.
+The most recent release is Version 1.368.2210, published Nov 11, 2022.